Victor Pálsson: New York Red Bulls

+Later career

-In August 2012, the club loaned Victor to Eredivisie club NEC until May 2013, including an option for permanent signing.
+In August 2012, the club loaned Guðlaugur to Eredivisie club NEC until May 2013, including an option for permanent signing.
 On 31 December 2012, he was signed by NEC permanently on a free transfer.
 He signed a contract until the summer of 2016.

-After the relegation of NEC, Victor left the club and signed a contract in August 2014 with Swedish side Helsingborgs IF.
+After the relegation of NEC, Guðlaugur left the club and signed a contract in August 2014 with Swedish side Helsingborgs IF.
 He made his league debut for the club on 10 August 2014 in a 0–0 home draw with Norrköping.
-He was subbed on for Arnór Smárason in the 75th minute.
+He came on as a substitute for Arnór Smárason in the 75th minute.

-Victor signed a four-year contract with Danish side Esbjerg fB on 31 August 2015.
+Guðlaugur signed a four-year contract with Danish side Esbjerg fB on 31 August 2015.
 He made his league debut for the club on 14 September 2015 in a 4–2 home victory over Odense BK.
 He scored his first goal for the club in the 30th minute of this match.

 In July 2017 he signed a three-year contract with Swiss side FC Zürich.
 He made his league debut for Zürich in a 2–1 home victory over Thun on 30 July 2017.
-He was subbed on for Sangoné Sarr in the 85th minute.
+He came on as a substitute for Sangoné Sarr in the 85th minute.
 He was captain of the 2017–18 Swiss Cup winning team.

-On 9 January 2019, Pálsson signed a three and a half year deal with 2.
+On 9 January 2019, Guðlaugur Victor signed a three-and-a-half-year deal with 2.
 Bundesliga side SV Darmstadt 98.

 On 25 May 2021, he agreed to join FC Schalke 04, newly relegated from Bundesliga, for the 2021–22 season, signing a two-year contract.

 On 27 July 2022, he joined Major League Soccer club D.C.
 United on a contract until the end of 2024 with an option for a further year.

+On 28 July 2023, Guðlaugur Victor returned to Europe when he joined Belgian Pro League club Eupen on a three-year deal, but the Pandas were relegated at the end of his first season there.

+On 25 July 2024, Guðlaugur Victor signed for EFL Championship club Plymouth Argyle.
+He reunited with former D.C.
+United manager Wayne Rooney, who had recommended his signing despite not being responsible for transfers at the club.
+Affected by injury and lack of form, he played only eight games before Rooney's resignation on 31 December.
+He departed the club in August 2025 after having his contract terminated by mutual consent.

+Following his departure from Plymouth Argyle, Guðlaugur Victor signed with Danish 1st Division club Horsens on 25 August 2025.

 International career

-Victor has represented Iceland at Under-17, Under-19, Under-21, and full international levels.
+Guðlaugur has represented Iceland at Under-17, Under-19, Under-21, and full international levels.
 He helped Iceland qualify to the 2011 UEFA European Under-21 Football Championship.
 He scored his first goal for the senior team in a 4–1 win against Liechtenstein on 31 March 2021.